Kingdom of the Morea: Administration

-Already in 1688, with their control of the country practically complete, the Venetians appointed Giacomo Corner as the governor-general (provveditore generale) of the Morea to administer their new territory.
-The task he faced was daunting, as the population had fled from the coming of war: 656 out of 2,115 villages were deserted, almost all the Muslim population had abandoned the peninsula for lands still in Ottoman hands, while even towns like Patras, which numbered 25,000 inhabitants before the war, now had 1,615 left.
+Already in 1688, with their control of the country practically complete, the Venetians appointed Giacomo Corner as governor-general (provveditore generale) of the Morea to administer their new territory.
+The task he faced was daunting, as the population had fled before the coming of war: 656 out of 2,115 villages were deserted, almost all the Muslim population had abandoned the peninsula for lands still in Ottoman hands, and even towns like Patras, which numbered 25,000 inhabitants before the war, now had only 1,615.
 Apart from the region of Corinthia and the autonomous Mani Peninsula, the Venetians counted only 86,468 inhabitants in 1688, out of an estimated pre-war population of 200,000.
-Other sources, however, like the Englishman Bernard Randolph, who lived in Greece in 1671–1679, assessed the population of the Morea at the time at 120,000, of which one quarter Muslim and the rest Christian.
-This is commensurate with the attested demographic decline across the Ottoman Empire in the 17th century, and the demands made by the Ottoman government on the peninsula's resources during the long Cretan War.
+Other sources, however, such as the Englishman Bernard Randolph, who lived in Greece in 1671–1679, assessed the population of the Morea at the time as 120,000, of which one quarter were Muslim and the rest Christian.
+This accords with the attested demographic decline across the Ottoman Empire in the 17th century and with the demands made by the Ottoman government on the peninsula's resources during the long Cretan War.

-Under Corner's oversight, a committee of three senators (Jeronimo Renier, Domenico Gritti, Marino Michiel) was sent to the Morea to reorganize the provincial administration, revive local authorities, compile a cadaster and settle land disputes.
+Under Corner's oversight, a committee of three senators (Jeronimo Renier, Domenico Gritti, Marino Michiel) was sent to the Morea to reorganize the provincial administration, revive local authorities, compile a cadaster, and settle land disputes.
 The peninsula was divided into four provinces: